ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 I wrote what we need to do in group assessment and detailed descriptions of each function we need to complete about their effect and origin in **my_documentation()**, especially in the packages we would use.
 They are about Basemap, Coastlines and water features, Earthquake point events and Seafloor age.
 It appears when I run corresponding code in `MapMaker.ipynb`.

 Docstrings I written below each function in `my_functions.py` are descriptions of my ideas on how to complete the functions, including the packages I used and arguments, return and meanings of these packages.
 We could read these codes readily with these docstrings.

+### *Rakshith Vamsi*
+The main markdown documentation that is displayed in the `MapMaker.ipynb` notebook is the detailed description of the notebook, it's process and the elements of the map and methods that the program uses to output the elements.
+This was written in the **my_documentation()** part of `my_functions.py`.
+These functions give out elements like the basemap, coastlines and water features, and few more data on the earthquake events and the seafloor age.

+Furthermore, each of the functions in `my_functions.py` has brief docstrings that explains the function and its purpose.
+This is done to help the reader navigate through the notebook smoothly and understand what has transpired.